Sharing JWK Sets Across Multiple Applications

 Q: Can multiple applications share a single JWK (JSON Web Key) set for token validation?

-A: Yes, absolutely.
-In fact, sharing a single JWK set across multiple applications is not only possible but is considered the standard best practice under OpenID Connect (OIDC) and OAuth 2.0 frameworks.
+A: Yes.
+Sharing a single JWK set across multiple applications is not only possible but is considered a best practice under the OpenID Connect (OIDC) and OAuth 2.0 frameworks.

-The JWK Set is tied to the Issuer (the Identity Provider, such as a Keycloak Realm or Google), not to the individual Client Application.
-Because the Identity Provider (IdP) uses the same private key(s) to sign tokens for a specific realm/scope, all applications within that scope must use the same corresponding public keys to verify them3333.
+Why this works The JWK Set is tied to the Issuer (the Identity Provider, such as a Keycloak Realm or Google), not to individual client applications.
+Because the IdP uses the same private key(s) to sign tokens for a specific realm or scope, all applications within that scope must use the same corresponding public keys to verify them.

-Centralized Publishing: The IdP publishes all active public keys at a single, public URL endpoint known as the
+• Centralized Publishing: The IdP publishes all active public keys at a single, public URL endpoint known as the jwks_uri.

-Keycloak: If you have a Realm (e.g., customer-api-realm), it exposes one specific jwks_uri.
-Whether you have 5 or 50 different clients (APIs) in that realm, they all validate tokens using that single URL.
+• Keycloak: A Realm (e.g., customer-api-realm) exposes a single jwks_uri.
+Whether there are 5 or 50 client applications in that realm, they all validate tokens using that same endpoint.

-Google: All applications globally that integrate with Google Sign-In verify tokens using the same global Google JWK Set.
+• Google: All applications that integrate with Google Sign-In globally verify tokens using the same Google JWK Set.

 Last updated